 Her curatorial projects include the landmark exhibition Trajectories: 19th-21st Century Printmaking from India and Pakistan for the Sharjah Art Museum, Sharjah, UAE in 2014; six editions of The Printed Picture: Four Centuries of Indian Printmaking for DAG MODERN, India from 2012-18; Popular Prints and the Freedom Struggle at the Drishyakala Museum, Red Fort, Delhi in 2019; and Ghare Baire – The Home, the World, and Beyond at Old Currency Building, Kolkata.

-Nilanjan Das completed his graduation and master’s in printmaking from Rabindra Bharati University.
-He presently enrolled as a Ph.D. scholar under Dr. Paula Sengupta at the same University.
-He also works as an artist and trustee for Hamdasti, a Kolkata-based community art collective.
+Nilanjan Das completed his BFA and MFA in Printmaking from Rabindra Bharati University, Kolkata.
+He is presently a PhD scholar under Dr. Paula Sengupta’s supervision at the same University.
+He is a trustee and artist of the Hamdasti Artist Collective, Kolkata.

-Nilanjan Das is a printmaker and installation artist based in Kolkata.
-He is interested in the role of printmaking in the public domain and initiated several public art projects.
-His art practice involves the idea of gender interaction and intimacy in the public space.
+Nilanjan is a printmaker and installation artist based in Kolkata.
+He is interested in the role of printmaking in the public domain and has initiated several public art projects.
+His art practice explores the idea of gender interaction and intimacy in the public space.